MichaelHicks94/CSC8002-Semaphores/README.md

 # CSC8002-Semaphores
-My second piece of coursework for CSC8002.
+My second piece of coursework for CSC8002 (Advanced Programming).
 The coursework involved using a provided semaphore class to create a binary semaphore derived from it.
 These semaphores would then be used to create, and manage, three threads that print different letters.
 The aim of this project was to practice working with concurrency in Java.

 Suppose a Semaphore class was defined as follows: public class Semaphore